Private convertible tour through Lisbon

 Stop 6

-Visit the oldest and most picturesque district of Lisbon, the birthplace of folk music fado and a labyrinth of narrow streets, alleys and old houses where a local community lives.
-Here you can taste the famous and traditional sour cherry liqueur, Ginginha.
+Visit Lisbon's oldest and most picturesque neighborhood, the birthplace of folk music fado and a labyrinth of narrow streets, alleys, and old houses where a local community lives.
+Here you can try the famous and traditional sour cherry liqueur, ginginha.

 7